 Skylights transform Harrisburg homes by bringing in abundant natural light while adding architectural interest to any space.
 Pennsylvania homeowners face unique lighting challenges due to the changing seasons, making skylights a perfect solution for brightening interiors year-round.
 When properly installed and maintained, these windows deliver remarkable benefits beyond basic illumination.

 Maximizing natural light through skylight use requires thoughtful planning and professional installation.
 The position of the skylights significantly impacts their effectiveness, with south-facing installations capturing more sunlight, while north-facing options provide consistent, glare-free illumination.
-Energy-efficient skylights with advanced glazing even reduce heating costs during Pennsylvania winters while minimizing heat gain during humid summers.
+Energy-efficient skylights with advanced glazing reduce heating costs by 25-30% during Pennsylvania winters while minimizing heat gain during humid summers.

 Ways to Position Skylights for Optimal Natural Light Throughout the Year